UCSF-Anatomy/WBP-2017-jekyll/README.md

-# WBP-2017-jekyll
-a new jekyll site for the willed body program
+a new jekyll site for willed body program